Cheltenham Festival Betting Guide

 There are many prestigious races at the festival including The Champion Hurdle, The Queen Mother Champion Chase and The Stayers Hurdle but the most coveted of them all is The Cheltenham Gold Cup.
 The Gold Cup race takes place on the fourth day of racing and hosts some of the worlds best horses, trainers, jockeys and owners all racing for one of the sports biggest prizes.

-At Goodwin, we love Cheltenham as it signals the start of the racing season and is a key date in the UK betting calendar.
-We’ve been providing the best odds on British and Irish horse racing since 1997 so you can ensure that you are betting with an experienced bookmaker.
-Our telephone betting service lets you speak to one of our friendly bookies so you can get in on the thrill of the races.
+At Goodwin, we love Cheltenham as it is the highlight of the racing season and is a key date in the UK betting calendar.
+We’ve been providing odds on British and Irish horse racing since 1997 so you can ensure that you are betting with an experienced bookmaker.
+Our telephone betting service lets you speak to one of our friendly operators so you can get in on the thrill of the races.

-We provide exclusive offers on horse race betting for new and existing customers.
-Take a look at our betting offers for full terms and conditions so you can take advantage of our permanent £500 money back offers
+We provide exclusive Cheltenham offers on horse race betting for new and existing customers.
+Take a look at our betting offers for full terms and conditions so you can take advantage of our permanent £100 money-back offers.

 Cheltenham festival 2021 dates